Felipe-Pedro/Python3-Cli/README.md

 # Introduction

 Python3-Cli is a library focused in make cli programs with python3 (obviously).
-The ideia is, you have an cli object which you add scenes, and it will take care of everything, even the app loop.
+You can set up scenes and tables and interact with them, the app loop is handled by the cli object.

 # Features